OnPoint Plugins

 If a typo occurs, you may restore the site by reverting the database using the backup you made before running the plugin.
 If the site is still accessible, you may be able to fix the database by running this plugin again, with this time entering the typo as the Old URL and the correct URL as the New URL.

-1. Adding a / to the end of the old url and not to the new url.
+- Adding a / to the end of the Old URL and not the New URL.

 Script debug mode

-If you are having issues with the admin area breaking or not loading you may enable script debug mode which provides more robust error information in the browser console.
+If you are having issues with the admin area breaking or not loading you may enable script debug mode which provides more robust error information on the screen and in the browser console.

 You may enable script debug mode in the following ways:

-If you have having issues, please enable script debug mode and submit a support request with the console information.
+If you have having issues, please enable script debug mode and submit a support request with the screen and console information.

 Serialized data